 Loaded Hamburgers with Special Sauce

-These Loaded Burgers are so much better then anything you get at a drive thru.
+These Loaded Burgers are so much better than anything you get at a drive thru.
 A juicy grilled patty is topped with caramelized onions, bacon, a pickle and creamy special sauce and served between two wedges of crisp lettuce.
-Fire up the grill because summer is here and it’s time to make your new favourite burgers.
+Fire up the grill because summer is here and it’s time to make your new favourite Keto and Whole30 burgers.

 The juicy patties are grilled to perfection and then topped with all of my favourite burger toppings, caramelized onions, bacon, pickles and a special sauce.
 I actually prefer using lettuce buns to a traditional bread bun because it really lightens up the burger and doesn’t make you feel as full after eating.
 The lettuce really lets the patty and toppings shine.

-Why you are going to love these Loaded Burgers:
+Why you are going to love these Loaded Whole30 Burgers:

 - The patties have a lot of flavour: I love adding some flavour to my patties so they aren’t just beef.
 In these patties I’ve added grated red onion, garlic and paprika.
 I use store bought ground beef but if you are a beef patty snob (no judgement here!)
 I would recommend combining equal quantities sirloin and chuck in a food processor and blending into a mince.